bjartnes/http-workshop/assignments/part_1_tcpip/tcp.md

 This is also shown in the video in 1.1.

 ### 1.3 💡Finding the IP adress of domains using nslookup
+DNS can help us find the IP adresses based on a domain name.
+We can use the tool ```nslookup blog.bjartnes.dev``` for example.
+Try looking up the ip of
+- bjartnes.dev
+- blog.bjartnes.dev
+- cats.bjartnes.dev
+- dogs.bjartnes.dev

 <details>
     <summary>Solution</summary>